expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 #### Returns

-Returns a `Promise` that resolves the `string` value for whether the device is any of the four state above.
+Returns a `Promise` that resolves to a `string` value for whether the device is any of the four state above.

 **Examples**